Getting Rid of the “Monkey on My Back”: Student Loan Debt

 This became a source of great stress for Chris.
 His student loan payment was the second largest bill each month after his mortgage, but he was hardly making a dent in his overall balance.
 “In the back of my mind consistently was this mountain of debt.
 Seeing the bill each month was a regular reminder of that mountain,” he said.

 Chris found out about LSS Financial Counseling through his employer as an employee benefit offered through LSS Financial Counseling’s Financial Choice service.
-“I heard they helped individuals get enrolled in student loan forgiveness programs.
-But the prospect of contacting someone for help and acknowledging my problem was scary, daunting and intimidating.
+“I heard they helped individuals get enrolled in student loan forgiveness programs, but the prospect of contacting someone for help and acknowledging my problem was scary, daunting and intimidating.
 I thought the process would be lengthy and complicated; I thought I’d be condemned and shamed, and I was scared about facing the reality of the financial shape that I was in at the time.”

 A Path to a Future Free of Student Loan Debt

-He eventually called LSS Financial Counseling office and connected with Financial Counselor Dan Park.
+Chris eventually called LSS Financial Counseling’s office and connected with Financial Counselor Dan Park.
 “From my very first meeting and each one after that, Dan was very respectful.
 He didn’t come down from an ivory tower to tell me what to do and talk down to me.
 There was no shame or judgment.
 He was just another member of the community who had answers and tools.
 He was there to assist me, not fix me.”

 “I wish I’d known Dan 10 years ago and reached out to him then,” Chris continued.
 “I’m telling everyone I know about LSS Financial Counseling’s services, especially the University of Minnesota students with whom I work.”

 If you have questions about your student loans, want to learn more about repayment options or loan forgiveness options, LSS Financial Counseling is here to support you.
-Call 888.577.2277 (Monday-Friday, 8 a.m. - 5 p.m.) to set up your free appointment.
-Learn more on our student loan web page.
+Call 888.577.2277 to set up your free appointment with one of our certified, experienced student loan debt counselors.